Special measures during autumn 2020

 We will continue to try and find items that are available electronically but please be prepared for a delay in delivery.
 We are unable to supply physical copies or scans from physical copies.
-Many libraries have closed their document supply services at this difficult time so our success rate will likely be reduced.
-We apologise for any inconvenience this may cause.
+Some libraries have closed their document supply services at this difficult time so our success rate will likely be reduced.
+We apologise for any inconvenience that this may cause.

 The Inter-Library Loans (ILL) service aims to obtain items which are not held in the University of Bradford library and are required to support your studies or research.

 Please note: If the item you require is in book format, then it will be considered for purchase rather than loan in the first instance.
 In this case, please complete the Request an item for purchase form.
 Once the book has been acquired it will be placed on the Reservation shelves for you to collect (you will receive an email notification when it is ready for you to borrow).
 In the case of Distance Learners, the book will be posted out to your given address.
 If it is not possible to purchase the book, then it will automatically be passed to the Inter-Library Loans team to try to borrow on your behalf.

 - Students and academic staff at the University can request ILLs.

 - Other members of the University please contact Inter-Library Loans before submitting any requests.